-Applicants will be graded according to the sum total of their marks for English ability (evaluated on the basis of TOEFL iBT (preferred), TOEIC SP, or IELTS test scores), and interviews (to assess general knowledge in global environmental studies, basic knowledge in the intended study area, research and study plan for master's program, and capability for the master's program).
-MEXT special scholarship IEMP (International Environmental Management Program) Entrance Examination will be also implemented for international applicants.
+Applicants will be graded according to the sum total of their marks for English ability (evaluated on the basis of TOEFL iBT (preferred), TOEIC SP, or IELTS test scores), and interview performance (including general knowledge of global environment, knowledge of the intended study area, research and study plans after admission, qualities and abilities required by the admission policy, and the contents of application documents), taking into account the application documents.

+IEMP (International Environ-mental Management Program) Entrance Examination will be also implemented for highly capable international students.